 We love fall.
 Fall is the harvest season.
 And the vegetables are in abundance, and taste best.

-Here are the list of fall harvest season vegetables Chef J9 typically chooses for the best flavor and greatest value when creating the Comfort Keto recipes.
+Here are the list of fall harvest season vegetables Chef Janine typically chooses for the best flavor and greatest value when creating the gourmet COMFORT KETO recipes.

 Arugula is a cool weather peppery green harvested in winter in warm climates, summer in cool ones, and grows in many places during autumn.
 We use arugula often in our fall salads.

 Belgian Endive has a traditional season (when grown in fields and covered with sand to keep out the light), like that of all chicories, in late fall and winter.
 We use endive occasionally in our fall salads.

 Broccoli is more sweet, less bitter and sharp when harvested in the cooler temperatures of fall in most climates.
 We always use broccoli as a great side dish in our fall recipes.

 Brussels Sprouts grow on a stalk, and if you see them for sale that way snap them up - they'll last quite a bit longer than once they're cut.
 We occasionally use Brussel sprouts as a side dish in our fall recipes.

 Cabbage is bright and crisp when raw and mellows and sweetens the longer it's cooked.
 The cooler the weather when it's harvested, the sweeter it tends to taste (this effect is called "frost kissed").
 We use cabbage often in our fall salads and also Asian dishes.

 Carrots are harvested year-round in temperate areas.
 Unusual varieties are harvested during the carrot's natural season, which is late summer and fall.
 We use carrots often in our fall salads and also Asian dishes.